-I didn't have apple juice on hand, but use Coca Cola which should be plenty sweet for the yellow jacket's sweet tooth.
-I had lemonade in the fridge and that might have worked also.
+I didn't have apple juice on hand but used Coca-Cola, which should be plenty sweet for the yellowjacket's sweet tooth.
+I had lemonade in the fridge, and that might have worked also.
 We will see how it goes.

 What to Do If You Get Stung

-I recommend getting the Rescue Yellowjacket Traps (either the disposable ones or the refillable).
+I recommend getting the Rescue Yellowjacket Traps (either the disposable ones or the refillable ones).

 © 2016 Virginia Allain